Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Linear systems

 The goal of our work is to reduce the quantum resources required for quantum approaches.
 This can be quantified by the three columns highlighted in Table \ref{table:linear-systems}: data access space, algorithmic space, and quantum gate depth.
 Our algorithm is clearly more efficient in space requirements compared to other quantum algorithms, and in particular it uses no qubits for data access.
 We further note that if the Pauli weight $\lambda $ is small, there is scope that our algorithm has competitive gate depth with the best alternate option, which is to use the adiabatic quantum algorithm of Ref.~\cite{costa2021optimal} with incoherent measurements (we remark there exist matrices for which $\lambda $ is much smaller than $L$, which in general can grow with the dimension of the system).
 If a coherent approach is used to extract the vector element, then our algorithm has exponentially better gate depth in the error parameter, but worse overall runtime.

-Finally, we note that in many practical tasks one may care about the true magnitude of vector elements.
+{\textit{The role of normalization.} We note that in some practical tasks one may care about the true magnitude of vector elements.
 In this case, the dependence of other quantum algorithms on $\varepsilon^{-1}$ should be scaled up by a factor $\|A^{-1}\kt{b}\|$ in order to match our randomized algorithm, or our dependence on $\varepsilon^{-1}$ should be scaled down by a factor of $\|A^{-1}\kt{b}\|$ in order to match other quantum approaches.
+In addition, if the normalization is not given, computing it may incur significant overhead which should be accounted for.
+When starting in the block encoding model, Chakraborty et al.~demonstrate how to obtain the state normalization to multiplicative error in $\widetilde{\OC}(\kappa \mu \poly\!\log(N)/\varepsilon)$ queries to the block encoding, where $\mu$ is the block encoding subnormalization \cite{chakraborty2019power}.
+When searching for potential applications for quantum algorithms, the desired normalization for the problem of interest is an important consideration when benchmarking different algorithms. }